Language Arts (English)

 At Repton Schoolhouse, we implement the Daily 5, a framework for structuring literacy time so students develop lifelong habits of reading, writing, and working independently.
 The children participate daily in the following activities; Read to Self, Work on Writing, Read to Someone, Listen to Reading, and Word Work (Phonics).

-Through the multifaceted approach of the Daily 5 and supported by the Jolly Phonics programme, Repton Schoolhouse children and guided to be not only proficient readers but also to develop a love of reading and of literature.
-This is supported carefully selected encourage imagination as well as understand the world.
+Through the multifaceted approach of the Daily 5 and supported by the Jolly Phonics programme, Repton Schoolhouse children are guided not only to be proficient readers but also to develop a love of reading and literature.
+This is supported by an extensive school Library and class libraries with carefully selected, quality children’s literature to stimulate imagination as well as to understand the world.

 Learning how to write effectively is one of the most important life-long skills.
 Through their experiences of reading, developing phonological knowledge and grammar during the Daily 5, the children develop an innate desire to communicate effectively.
 Teachers track, monitor and support the children through daily Writing Conferences with each child.